 - Adequate language skills.

-* The student needs to have completed the following course modules or to take them simultaneously with the in-school training:
+* The student is to have completed the following course modules or to take them simultaneously:

 - Introduction to didactics;

 - Didactics of the subject with which the practice sessions are associated.

 This course has to be followed in combination with didactics.

 The final competences consist of the basic competences (knowledge, skills and attitude) required of a teacher at secondary school level by the Flemish Government.
 They are categorised as ten functional domains (in the December 30, 2006 version).
 Priority is given to the following domains in the practice sessions: